SADI Surgery - Single Anastomosis Duodenal-Ileostomy

 How Does SADI Surgery Work?

-• The smaller, newly created stomach holds less food, which means fewer calories are ingested.
+• The smaller, newly created stomach holds less food, so fewer calories are ingested.

-• More of the small intestine is bypassed which results in the digestion of less food.
+• More of the small intestine is bypassed, so less food is digested and absorbed.

-• The altered food pathway changes the levels of gastrointestinal hormones that decrease hunger, increase fullness, enable the body to lose weight, and allow you to reach and maintain a healthy weight.
-This often results in the improvement of obesity-related conditions including diabetes.
+• The altered food pathway alters the levels of gastrointestinal hormones that decrease hunger, increase fullness, enable the body to lose weight, and facilitate reaching and maintaining a healthy weight.
+This often improves obesity-related conditions, including diabetes.

 Matching Results